Exact Controllability of the Distributed System Governed by the Wave Equation with Memory: Introduction

-Problems similar to (\ref{1})---(\ref{3}) for integrodifferential equations were studied earlier in many articles.
-Equation (\ref{1}) was firstly derivated in \cite{Gurtin}.
-The solvability and asymptotic behavior for abstract equation of this type were investigated for example in \cite{Dafermos}, \cite{Desh}.
-In \cite{Rivera} was proved that the energy for some dissipative system decays polynomially when the memory kernel decays exponentially.
-Problems of solvability of system (\ref{1})---(\ref{3}) were considered in \cite{Vlasov}.
-There was proved that the solution belongs to some Sobolev space on the semi-axis (in $t$) when the kernel $K(t)$ is the series of exponentials, each exponential function tending to zero when $t\rightarrow+\infty$.
-The explicit formulas for the solution of (\ref{1})---(\ref{2}) were obtained in \cite{Rautian}.
+Problems similar to (\ref{1})--(\ref{3}) for integrodifferential equations were studied earlier in many articles.
+Equation (\ref{1}) was firstly derived in \cite{Gurtin}.
+The solvability and asymptotic behaviour for an abstract equation of this type were investigated, for example in \cite{Dafermos} and \cite{Desh}.
+In \cite{Rivera}, it was proved that the energy for some dissipative system decays polynomially when the memory kernel decays exponentially.
+Problems of the solvability of system (\ref{1})--(\ref{3}) were considered in \cite{Vlasov} and \cite{Vlasov_1}.
+It was proved that the solution belongs to some Sobolev space on the semi-axis (in $t$) when the kernel $K(t)$ is the series of exponentials, each exponential function tending to zero when $t\rightarrow+\infty$.
+The explicit formulae for the solution of (\ref{1})--(\ref{3}) were obtained in \cite{Rautian}.
 In this case kernel $K(t)$ is also the series of decreasing exponentials.
-It follows from these formulas that solutions tend to zero when $t\rightarrow+\infty$.
+It follows from these formulae that solutions tend to zero when $t\rightarrow+\infty$.
 In all these articles kernels in integral summands of the equation are suggested to be none-increasing.
 The problem of controllability to rest for one dimensional string equation is considered in \cite{Biccaria}.
 In this case, the kernel in the integral term of the equation is identical to 1 and control is focused on a compact (part of a string) that moves at a constant speed.

-In this article we consider the so-called "null controllability".
-Besides we would like to mention controllability to rest.
-We say that the system in (\ref{1})---(\ref{3}) is \emph{controllable to rest} if for every initial conditions $\varphi_0$ and $\varphi_1$, it is possible find a control $u(t,x)$ and a time $T>0$ such that $u(t,x)$ is equal to zero for any $t>T$ and the corresponding solution $\theta(t,x,u)$ of problem (\ref{1})--(\ref{3}) equals zero for any $t>T$ too.
+In this article we also consider the so-called "null controllability".
+It means that for every initial conditions $\varphi_0$ and $\varphi_1$ there is a control $u(t,x)$ and a time $T>0$ such that the corresponding solution $\theta(t,x,u)$ and its first derivative, with respect to $t$ equals zero for $t=T$.
 Null controllability and controllability to rest are not the same for systems with memory.
-In many cases controllability to rest is impossible.
+In many cases, controllability to rest is impossible.
 Let us consider for example the one-dimensional case ($\Omega$ is an interval $(0,\pi)$).
 We prove now that the system (\ref{1}) is uncontrollable to rest if $u(t,x)\in C([0,\infty), L_2(0,\pi))$ is supported (in $x$), as well as in \cite{Ivanov}, on an interval $[a,b]$ which is properly contained in $[0,\pi]$.
 It means that $u(t,x)\equiv 0$ outside $[a,b]$.
 It is clear that the equation (\ref{1}) can be written in the following form

 Obviously function $\theta(t,x)$ is a solution of the equation (\ref{1}) if and only if this function is a solution of the following equation